 If you have a hard time maintaining an at-home dental hygiene routine, or you have avoided going to the dentist for semi-annual checkups and cleanings, your mouth may be at risk.
 The food debris, bacteria, and mucus that build up and create a film on the enamel of your teeth is called plaque.
-This infamous material can be controlled with regular brushing, flossing, and professional cleanings.
+This infamous material can be controlled with regular brushing, flossing, and professional dental cleanings.
 If plaque is left untreated, however, it will harden and become tartar, trapping the harmful materials at base of your teeth.
 Both plaque and tartar cause inflammation and irritation in your gums, a condition referred to as gingivitis.
 In the long term, these uncomfortable effects will become more harmful, and can lead to periodontal disease.
 This more advanced stage of the disease causes your gums to pull away from your teeth, forming pockets that harbor infection-causing bacteria.

 Deep Scaling & Root Planing

-One of the most common non-surgical periodontal treatments used at our Burke office is deep scaling and root planing – essentially a deep cleaning.
+One of the most common non-surgical periodontal treatments used at our Burke dental office is deep scaling and root planing – essentially a deep cleaning.
 This two-step process can usually be completed in a single, three-hour appointment while you are comfortable under anesthesia.
 Dr. Fox will begin by removing the deposits of plaque, tartar, toxins, and bacteria on the surfaces of your teeth, underneath your gums, on your tooth roots, and in the pockets left by the disease.